Relations between China and Korea

 Japanese Threat

 Britain as the only world super-power (1840-1920) wanted control of Yangzi valley but was somewhat over-stretched with campaigns and disputes in Sudan, Ethiopia and South Africa.
 Britain's policy of allowing free-for-all trade with China came under threat when France and Russia adopted policies of colonization in east Asia.
-As the U.K. had no forces to commit to northern China she funneled resources to her ally Japan to control Russian expansion into Manchuria and Korea.
+As the UK had no spare forces to commit to northern China she funneled resources to her ally Japan to control Russian expansion into Manchuria and Korea.

 In the period 1875-80 Japan was more or less in control of Korea (a treaty was signed in 1876).
 However a Japanese move to capture the Korean royal family was thwarted by Yuan Shikai in December 1884.
-But Chinese moves to protect Korea did not stop further Japanese expansion, in 1894 Japan invaded Korea and China responded by attacking the Japanese force.
+However Chinese attempts to protect Korea did not stop further Japanese expansion, in 1894 Japan invaded Korea and China responded by attacking the Japanese force.
 In the first Sino-Japanese war 1894-5 China suffered a humiliating defeat, and this time by an Asiatic rather than European power.
 Japan, with British backing, then moved to invade Shandong.
 There was a battle between Russia and Japan to take northern Chinese territory.
 So as well as the whole of Korea, Japan took Taiwan, Shandong peninsula, Liaodong peninsula and the Pescadores islands .

 On 8/2/1904 the Russo-Japanese War began when Port Arthur at tip of Liaodong peninsula was given to Russia.
-Japan as an ally of the U.K. (1902) retook Liaodong.
+Japan as an ally of the UK (1902) retook Liaodong.
 This was because Britain wanted to stop Russia from gaining access to a seaport on the Yellow Sea.
-The U.S. brokered a peace deal, and as a result in September 1905 gave Japan rights to develop Manchuria.
+The US brokered a peace deal, and as a result in September 1905 gave Japan rights to develop Manchuria.
 But this deal did not hold for long, in 1910 Japan invaded Korea and ruled it as part of its expanding empire.

 Second World War (1939-45)